 About Cloisters Park

-Cloisters Park was completed in 1989 with the Cloisters Housing Development.
-In 1992 the City officially took over the maintenance of the park that is fiscally supported by the Cloisters Assessment District.
+Cloisters Park was completed in 1989, along with the Cloisters Housing Development.
+In 1992, the City officially took over the maintenance of the park and is fiscally supported by the Cloisters Assessment District.
 During the construction, the willows that can be seen in the current wetland area were actually removed from the area, preserved, and then replanted in the newly created wetland.